 Includes a Tripod mount (size 1/4″ – 20)

 Canon’s Optical & Digital Image Stabilizer is another ‘must have’ when shooting vlogs.
 Give your video’s an edge over amateurs with videos which won’t make your audience dizzy while watching.

-Canon have included a battery upgrade in the R700 package compared to earlier camcorder models.
-During our testing the R700 was capable of recording for 190+ minutes from a single charge.
+Canon has included a battery upgrade in the R700 package compared to earlier camcorder models.
+During our testing, the R700 was capable of recording for 190+ minutes from a single charge.
 A complete charge from 0% to 100% took approx 1 hour.